The optimality of (stochastic) veto delegation: Appendix

 \subsubsection{Scenario II: $\pu+ \pv^ 2 < 0$ and $\pu+ (1 - \pv) ^2 > 0$}

-There are two cases to consider in Scenario II: $\av \in [\pv, \eta(1)]$ and $\av \in [\eta(1), 1]$ (\Cref{fig:a_2}).
-The analysis of Scenario II is similar to that of Scenario I, and the solution is the same as that of Scenario I.
+\Cref{fig:a_2} illustrates the two possibles cases of this scenario: $\av \in [\pv, \eta(1)]$ and $\av \in [\eta(1), 1]$.
+The derivation is similar to that of Scenario I (and therefore omitted), and the solution is the same as that of Scenario I.